gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 - error handling is also done at this layer
 - can add variations that allow you to bypass layers (eg go straight from app layer to network layer)

 #### Transport Layer
 - udp or tcp
 - qualities of a good trasport layer
-    - data integrity
+    - data integrity (need 100% for file transfer but not audio)
-    - want to make sure data is securely and successfully transferred
+    - security - want to make sure data is securely and successfully transferred
-    - timing
+    - timing - delay constraints
-    - throughput
+    - throughput - min rate for effectiveness bandwidth sensitivity) vs best effort (elastic apps)
 - different requirements for different types of applications

 #### TCP service vs UDP service
+- TCP
+    - connection oriented
+    - for reliable data transfer
+    - establish connection before exchanging information (handshake)
+    - includes congestion control and flow control
     - guarantees that data will reach the other end
         - udp doesn't do that
-    - app deveoper can decide which protocol to use and use the interface provided by the OS for that protocol
-- tcp
-    - reliability
-    - congestion control
-- throughput and timing are not guaranteed by either protocol
-    - solution: app dev has to add those additional features
-- for video streaming apps, there is additional code that gaurantees min throughput and min delay
     - buffering: start to download data but don't service it until there is enough data to service
-- tcp is connection oriented
-    - before data is transferred, you need to establish connection between host and end-user
+- UDP
+    - unreliable data trasnfer (no guarantees)
-- udp does not require connection setup
+    - does not require connection setup
     - good solution for a "no frills attached" app
+    - no flow/congestion control
     - if you want to send a huge amount of data as quickly as possible and not care about congestion then UDP is your best bet
     - will only work if there is not a lot of traffic
+- neither protocol provides min throughput, timing, security
+    - solutionL appp dev has to add additional sources
+    - for video streaming apps, there is additional code that guarantees min throughput and min delay
 - most apps use TCP (mail, remote access, web, file tranfer) and some use either (streaming, video/online call)

 #### Securing TCP